n6ai/minze/docs/guide/installation.md

 Loading Minze via a CDN link from `esm.sh`, `unpkg` or `jsdelivr`.
 Pick one of the following:

 ::: warning
-In production always pin the imports to a specific version, otherwise your application could break unexpectedly during a future update.
+In production, always pin your imports to a specific version to prevent your application from breaking unexpectedly during a future update.
 :::

 ::: details esm.sh